 Norfolk Urban Outreach Ministry, in conjunction with the United States Department of Housing and Urban Development (HUD), has developed four low income elderly housing complexes.
 In 1984 NUOM opened its first HUD housing facility in Norfolk.
 Tucker House provided 80 subsidized apartments for low income elderly.
 In 1988 NUOM opened a Phase II to Tucker House, with an additional 47 apartments.
 In 1992 NUOM opened Trinity Woods in Emporia, Virginia, providing 71 subsidized elderly apartments for that community.
 In 2000 NUOM opened Magnolia Gardens in Suffolk, Virginia to provide 69 additional apartments for the elderly.
 In 1988 NUOM created a “sister corporation”, Partners in Management, to manage its housing programs.

-In the fall of 1992, NUOM moved to its current location at 972 Norfolk Square, Norfolk VA.
+In 1992, needing additional space, NUOM moved its offices to its present location at 972 Norfolk Square, Norfolk, VA.
 Continuing evaluation of NUOM’s programs has resulted in a streamlined organization that can move quickly to address special needs.

-NUOM has remained independent of city, state and federal grants, preferring to maintain a broad base of community support.
-This has proven to be successful for NUOM, allowing it the flexibility to adjust to the direct needs of the community without the restrictions imposed by grants and government funding.
+NUOM has avoided becoming dependent upon grants and agencies, preferring to maintain a broad base of community support.
+This has proven to be successful to this organization and has allowed it the flexibility to adjust to the direct needs of the community.

 The Executive Director of Norfolk Urban Outreach Ministry is Rev. Richard O. Bridgford.